SAP-samples/cap-local-development-workshop/exercises/01/README.md

   --force \
 ```

-You should see something like this (the `--force` option here isn't stricly necessary but useful in case we want to re-run this invocation later):
+> The `--force` option here isn't stricly necessary but useful in case we want to re-run this invocation later.

+You should see something like this:

 ```log
 using '--force' ... existing files will be overwritten